awsdocs/aws-systems-manager-user-guide/doc_source/create-patching-configuration.md

 1. Choose **Configure patching**\.

-If you created a new Maintenance Window for this patching configuration, you can add to it or make patching configuration changes in the **Maintenance Window** area of Systems Manager\.
+If you created a new maintenance window for this patching configuration, you can add to it or make patching configuration changes in the **Maintenance Windows** area of Systems Manager\.
 For more information, see [Update or Delete a Maintenance Window \(Console\)](sysman-maintenance-update.md)\.